MojosBeans100/CI-MS5-loveplants/USER_STORIES.md

 - Users can scroll through reviews for a product
 - Users can see when the reviews were left

+### 5.4
+As a **site user** I can **like products** so that **I can save them for later**

+Acceptance Criteria:
+- Users can click on a heart icon on product images to 'like' the product
+- Users can see these products in the product like page, accessible from the navbar
+- Users can 'unlike' products

 ## User Story 6
 User Story 6 captures the admin requirements for using the website, to add, edit, delete products.